British spy agency collected images of Yahoo webcam chats -Guardian

+Under British law, there are no restrictions preventing images of U.S. citizens being accessed by British intelligence, it added.

-GCHQ collected images from the webcam chats of more than 1.8 million users globally in a six-month period in 2008 alone, the newspaper reported.
+GCHQ collected images from the webcam chats of over 1.8 million users globally in a six-month period in 2008 alone.

-"It is a long-standing policy that we do not comment on intelligence matters," a GCHQ representative said on Thursday.
+"It is a long-standing policy that we do not comment on intelligence matters," a GCHQ spokesperson said on Thursday.

-It was not clear, however, whether the NSA had access to the actual database of Yahoo webcam images, the Guardian reported.
+However it was not clear whether the NSA had access to the actual database of Yahoo webcam images, it added.

 Snowden, now in Russia after fleeing the United States, made world headlines last summer when he provided details of NSA surveillance programs to the Guardian and the Washington Post.

-For decades, the NSA and GCHQ have shared intelligence under an arrangement known as the UKUSA agreement.
-They also collaborate with eavesdropping agencies in Canada, Australia and New Zealand in what is known as the "Five Eyes" alliance.
+For decades, the NSA and GCHQ have worked as close partners, sharing intelligence under an arrangement known as the UKUSA agreement.
+They also collaborate with eavesdropping agencies in Canada, Australia and New Zealand under an arrangement known as the "Five Eyes" alliance.

 Under Optic Nerve, GCHQ tried to limit its staff's ability to see the webcam images, but they could still see the images of people with similar usernames to intelligence targets, the Guardian said.